How to Teach Large Multimodal Models New Skills

 \section{Abstract}

 How can we teach large multimodal models (LMMs) new skills without erasing prior abilities?
-We study sequential fine‑tuning on five target skills while monitoring general ability on eight held‑out benchmarks across three model families.
-We observe that apparent “forgetting” on held‑out tasks after narrow fine‑tuning can partly recover at later stages.
-We trace this behavior to a measurable shift in the output token distribution, manifested through a simple counting‑bias probe that identifies the shift co‑varies with forgetting.
-Guided by this picture, we identify two simple, robust tuning recipes that learn strongly while limiting drift: (i) updating only the self‑attention projection layers, and (ii) updating only the MLP Gate\&Up while freezing the Down projection.
-Across models and tasks, these choices deliver strong target gains while largely preserving held‑out performance.
-Code is available at \href{https://github.com/jessemelpolio/LMM_CL.git}{https://github.com/jessemelpolio/LMM\_CL.git}.
+We study sequential fine-tuning on five target skills while monitoring general ability on eight held-out benchmarks across three model families.
+Surprisingly, we find that performance lost on held-out tasks after fine-tuning on one skill can partly recover when the model is subsequently tuned on a different skill.
+We trace this behavior to a measurable shift in the output token distribution, manifested through a simple counting-bias probe that shows the shift co-varies with forgetting.
+Guided by this insight, we identify two simple, robust tuning recipes that learn strongly while limiting drift: (i) updating only the self-attention projection layers (SA Proj., $\Delta$ learning +24.9 / $\Delta$ held-out forgetting -0.6), and (ii) updating only the MLP Gate\&Up while freezing the Down projection (+30.5 / -2.1).
+Both substantially outperform full-LLM tuning (+31.8 / -23.3) in the learning--forgetting trade-off.
+We also compare against common forgetting mitigation methods---Learning without Forgetting (LwF), LoRA, Mixture-of-Experts, and weight-space interpolation (WiSE-FT)---and find that our selective tuning recipes match or exceed their learning--stability balance while remaining simpler, requiring no replay, auxiliary parameters, or per-stage tuning.
+These results hold across LLaVA-OneVision, LLaVA-NeXT, and Qwen2.5-VL, confirming that the key to teaching LMMs new skills without forgetting lies in controlling output distribution shift by choosing which components to tune.
+Code will be made available.